 Cook Islands country brief

-The Cook Islands is a parliamentary democracy, with Queen Elizabeth II the Head of State, represented by the Governor-General HE Sir Fredrick Goodwin.
-The Cook Islands is a self-governing state 'in free association’ with New Zealand, an arrangement dating from August 1965.
+The Cook Islands is a parliamentary democracy, with Queen Elizabeth II the Head of State, represented by the Governor-General HE Tom Marsters.
+The Cook Islands is a self-governing state in free association with New Zealand, an arrangement dating from August 1965.
 Under the terms of the free association, Cook Islanders hold New Zealand citizenship and enjoy the right of free access to New Zealand.
 The Cook Islands retains close links with New Zealand, where it maintains its only diplomatic office overseas.

 The Cook Islands has a unicameral parliament with 24 elected members and a parliamentary term of four years.
 There is also a 15-member House of Ariki (Chiefs), established in 1966, composed of six Ariki from Rarotonga and nine from the outer islands.
 The Ariki advise the Government on land use and customary issues.
 There is full adult suffrage and registration is compulsory, although voting is not.
 The Head of Government is the Prime Minister, currently Henry Puna.

-Elections were last held in November 2010 at which Cook Islands Party (CIP) won a clear majority, securing 16 of the 24 seats.
+Elections were last held in July 2014.
+The Cook Islands Party (CIP) won a majority, securing 13 of the 24 seats.
 The Democratic Party (DP) won eight seats and the One Cook Islands Movement won two, with one tied seat scheduled for a by-election.

 The Australian High Commissioner to New Zealand is accredited to the Cook Islands.